fgremper/CloudStudio/Documents/WorkLog.md

 #### TODO

->> * click around and test :) all satisfactory? :>
->> * stuff seems to work
->>* thursday: write this vs. old cloudstudio part before meeting on fri and discuss it then

->>* have an "updating" overlay to show that we are requesting something and not done yet
-* view as origin
-* there was one bug that I couldn't seem to reproduce after that one time -> workaround: process.waitFor needs a timeout!

 * tests for coverage -> finish!
 * gui explanation at the bottom (or question mark somewhere) -> external help? just write the thesis >_>

 #### Done